NerTzhuLz/PhoenixBot/README.md

 ## To Be Completed
 * Figure out how to host the bot
-* Change permissions to specify which commands can be used in Recruiting?

-* more error messages for:
-    * Addplayer
-    * Removeplayer

 ### After Testing
 * Switch Kill perms back to admin
-* Enable recruit channel limiting for Create, Join, Leave, Close, AddPlayer, RemovePlayer
+* Un-comment message.delete in Create, Join, Leave, Close, AddPlayer, RemovePlayer
-* Un-comment message.delete in each of those

 ### Possible expansion:
 * Serious amounts of refactoring